windweller/Spray-Blog/README.md

 * Security Module - **planned**
 * Personality Module - **planned**

+##Notice
+The view folder is temporarily removed and may be created as a different github project.
+View, just like the rest of modules can be seperated from the main structure easily.
+Unlike templates created for Ghost.js or Wordpress, view for Billy's blogging service only needs to subscribe our specific websocket channels.
+In the far far far future, we might provide our own blogging js library that fully wrap around our service.
+Essentially you should be able to render any content on your page with ease.

 ##Dependency
 Right now there are libraries and frameworks that Billy depends upon:
 * [Jacana](https://code.google.com/p/jacana/): from Google code, handles part of Billy's Knowledge Search functionality, connecting to [FreeBase](freebase.com).